-In order to be eligible for the language program, you must be a Canadian citizen born outside of Canada or a permanent resident of Canada, and an adult.
+To eligible for the language program, you must be a Canadian citizen born outside of Canada or a permanent resident of Canada.
+These programs are available in:

-The key thing that you should do is to practice, practice, practice.
+The key thing to do is practice, practice, practice.
 By interacting with native English speakers you will be able to pick up on a lot of slang and expressions that are essential to understanding and responding correctly to what your coworkers and manager have to say.
 This won’t happen overnight, but you’ll get there in no time, so stay positive!

 In addition to language training, attend our Know Before You Go webinar series to learn more about life in Canada!

 David Singh moved to Canada from India 6 years ago.
 He loves sharing his experiences with other newcomers to Canada in the hope that they are able to settle here with ease.